-The hours-long simmer not only breaks down tough stewing beef into melt-in-your-mouth tenderness… it also blends that long list of ingredients into a perfect balance of spicy, smoky and sweet that is the hallmark of a great bowl of chili.
-The secret?
-A can of dark beer and a dollop of molasses, along with a generous dash of chipotle powder.
+The hours-long simmer not only breaks down tough stewing beef into melt-in-your-mouth tenderness, but also blends that long list of ingredients into a perfect balance of spicy, smoky and sweet that is the hallmark of a great bowl of chili.

 It’s the kind of food that’ll warm you right down to your toes.
 Because, after all, isn’t that what fall is really about?

 This slow-simmered chili combines tender chunks of Ontario Corn Fed Beef and pinto beans with a complex blend of spices and subtle, smoky heat.
 It’s just the thing to warm you right down to your toes on a chilly fall day.

 - 2 lb Ontario Corn Fed stewing beef or chuck roast, cut into ½” cubes

 - 2 tsp kosher salt